Bairdo/faucetTutorial/nfv-services-tutorial.rst

     sudo iptables -A FORWARD -i ${TO_NS} -o ${OUT_INTF} -j ACCEPT

-Now try to ping google from host4 or host5, it should work as the gateway is now configured.
+Now try to ping google.com from host4 or host5, it should work as the gateway is now configured.

 .. code:: console